Patient Guide to Tumor Markers

 Ideally, markers could be used as a screening test (looking for a cancer in people who do not have symptoms) for the general public.
-The goal of a screening test is to find cancer early, when it is the most treatable and before it has had a chance to grow and spread.
+The goal of a screening test is to find cancer early, when it is the most treatable, and before it has had a chance to grow and spread.
 So far, the only tumor marker to gain some approval as a screening tool is the Prostate Specific Antigen (PSA) for prostate cancer, though this has concerns as well.

-The main worry with tumor markers is that they are not specific enough – they have too many false-positives.
+The main worry with tumor markers is that they are not specific enough – they have too many false positives.
 This means that the level is high when cancer is not present.
 This leads to costly tests that are not needed and causes the patient to be worried.
 The other concern is that the marker level is not high in early enough stages of the cancer, so the cancer cannot be found any earlier than when symptoms start to appear.
 Keep in mind that some substances used as tumor markers are normally made in the body, and a "normal" level is not always zero.

 Does every cancer type have a tumor marker?

 There is not a known tumor marker for all types of cancer.
 Also, tumor markers are not raised in all cases of the cancers they are used for, so they are not helpful for all patients.
 For example, carcinoembryonic antigen (CEA) is a tumor marker used in colon cancer, yet only 70-80% of colon cancers make CEA.
-This means 20-30% of people with colon cancer will not have a raised CEA level.
-Only 25% of early stage colon cancers have a raised CEA.
+This means 20-30% of people with colon cancer will not have a high CEA level.
+Only 25% of early stage colon cancers have a higher than normal CEA.
 Because of this, CEA cannot always help find colon cancer in its early stages, when cure rates are best.